 Asking an Eager Facebook Friend to Tone it Down

-Approaching him directly is the next step.
-Before doing that, accept that he may feel some embarrassment as it's likely it wasn't his intent to overload your page.
-That said, it's OK to go ahead and communicate with him directly.
-Do it gently and privately.
-Because you've met him professionally, you can call him or write him.
+Approaching him directly would be the next step, but it will likely create awkwardness no matter how nice you are about, so if you decide it's necessary to say something, accept that he may feel some embarrassment as it's likely it wasn't his intent to overload your page.
+Communicate with him directly, but do it gently and privately.
+Because you've met him professionally, you can call him or email him.
 "Jim, I value our professional friendship, and I'm glad we're connected on Facebook.
-While I appreciate all your comments, I was wondering if you'd mind dialing your commenting back some so other people have a chance to comment as well?
+While I appreciate all your comments, I was wondering if you'd mind dialing your commenting back some?
 Thanks."